AntLightCode/spreadsheetmemo-page/README.md

 - ⚡ **Fast & Responsive** - Clean interface with no unnecessary page loads
 - 📂 **Multiple Documents** - Organize your content with documents, sheets, and Named Ranges
 - 🎨 **Rich Content Support** - Add links, images, Wiki Markup, Youtube videos and mathematical equations (TeX/AsciiMath)
-- 📥 **Easy Data Import** - Quickly import data from CSV files (from your computer or a URL).
-Create new documents or add data to existing ones.
+- 📥 **Easy Data Import** - Quickly import data from CSV files (from your computer or a URL), creating new documents or adding data to existing ones
 - 🔒 **Secure & Private** - Your documents belong only to you
 - 🆓 **Completely Free** - No ads, no hidden costs